vsphere-tmm/vsphere-supervisor/nsx-requirements.md

 **Other Network Requirements**

 **Management Network**—This subnet manages traffic between ESXi hosts, vCenter Server, NSX Appliances, and the Kubernetes control plane.
-It should have a minimum of five IP addresses for the Kubernetes control plane ( Supervisor Nodes): one for each of the three nodes, one for virtual IP, and one for rolling cluster upgrade.
+It should have a minimum of five IP addresses for the Kubernetes control plane ( Supervisor Nodes): one for each of the three nodes, one for the virtual IP, and one for the rolling cluster upgrade.
 The Management network segment can be on the Overlay or vDS-backed and should be routed.

 **Kubernetes Service CIDR**—A non-routed Private/Internal CIDR block from which IPs for Kubernetes ClusterIP Services will be allocated.
 It cannot overlap with IPs of Workload Management components (VC, NSX, ESXs, Management DNS, NTP) and should not overlap with other data center IPs communicating with pods.
 This can be changed or left at default at the deployment time; however, each Supervisor cluster must have a unique service CIDR.